-Within a few minutes of your purchase, we will send you a certificate verifying your purchase and detailing how much greenhouse gas you have destroyed.
-Additionally, we periodically group purchases and make “retirements” of credits.
-“Retiring” a carbon credit means that when it is purchased it is taken off the market forever—never to be traded or swapped again.
+Following your order, we will send you a certificate verifying your purchase and detailing how many tons of GHG will be destroyed.
+CCC periodically groups purchases and retires the credits.
+Retiring a carbon credit means that when it is purchased it is taken off the market forever—never to be traded or swapped again.
 This way, only the purchaser of the carbon credit can ever claim to have reduced emissions.
-They cannot, for example, claim they’ve reduced emissions and then re-sell the credit.
-On a regular basis we retire credits for clients and/or individual customers.
-Each credit has its own serial number, and can be tracked on a variety of different registries where projects, and all of their individual credits are listed publicly.
-You will be able to see notes on each retirement in each registry around the world.
+They cannot, for example, claim they have reduced emissions and then resell the credit.
+On a regular basis, CCC retires credits for clients and/or individual customers.
+Each credit has its own serial number, and can be tracked on a variety of different registries where projects and all of their individual credits are listed publicly.

-The key is in the retirement process described just above.
-Once a credit is retired, and listed as retired on a public carbon credit database, a transaction record is generated on the site.
-However many credits are associated with the purchase will have their serial numbers identified and then cancelled out of existence.
-You will know your money has gone into the projects in the exact amount you have specified because you will have paid a certain amount for all credits together, and you will be able to see whether the same number of carbon credits were in fact retired on your behalf.
-If the number of credits you purchase from us equals the number of credits retired on a registry, you will know the entirety of your purchase was honored.
+The key is in the retirement process described above.
+Once a credit is retired, and listed as retired on a public carbon credit registry, a transaction record is generated on the site.
+However, credits that are associated with a purchase will have their serial numbers identified and then canceled out of existence.
+You will know your money has gone into the projects in the exact amount you have specified because you will have paid a certain amount for the credits.
+One can see if the same number of carbon credits were retired on your behalf.
+If the number of credits you purchase from CCC equals the number of credits retired on a registry, you will know the entirety of your purchase was completed.

 What does it cost to calculate the carbon footprint of my products or services?

 The costs of our LCA services vary, however, we ensure that you will never pay the exorbitant cost of calculation charged by other firms like ours.
-We realize that very few companies have the internal bandwidth, nor the budget to pay $10,000’s for one product emissions report, and we further realize that if companies spend that much money on calculations, they wont have anything left to take action.
+We realize that very few companies have the internal bandwidth, nor the budget to pay $10,000’s for one product emissions report, and we further realize that if companies spend that much money on calculations, they won’t have anything left to take action.
 Therefore, we will waive the costs of calculation for clients and partners who agree to build carbon pricing into their goods and services and join the Carbon Neutral Checkout program.
-If companies pass the cost of offsets along to their customers, they are able to get both calculations completed, and carbon offsets purchased for entire product lines.
+If companies pass the cost of offsets along to their customers, they can have calculations completed, then carbon offsets purchased for entire product lines.

-What sort of data do I need in order to launch a carbon neutral product?
+What kinds of data do I need to launch a carbon neutral product?

 This is up to you.
-We operate in a voluntary market, so if you want to only calculate energy emissions, we will accommodate you.
+We operate in the voluntary market, so we will accommodate you if you want to only calculate energy emissions.
 If you want to calculate emissions from processing, manufacture, trucking, raw materials, packaging, waste production, and the like, we can accommodate these requests as well.
 In order to claim full product carbon neutrality, we need to analyze information from raw materials, energy and fuel use in manufacture, processing, packaging, and intermediate transport.
 We are happy to help you compile this data if you don’t have it by reaching out to suppliers, or pulling emissions factors from our proprietary database.